Updated: Feb 23

 2. Having vocation tunnel vision

-Your skills are transferable, and so if you’re organised, diligent and good with numbers, you could potentially turn your hand to hundreds of different roles.
+Your skills are transferable, and so if you’re organized, diligent and good with numbers, you could potentially turn your hand to hundreds of different roles.
 Limiting yourself to one type of job is doing yourself a disservice, and locking yourself out from potential new avenues that you could explore.
 Why not list out all the things that you’re good at, so that when you’re looking for jobs you can tally your skills up to the skills that they’re looking for, instead of just judging based on the title of the role.
-Jijali offers mentoring to guide talented young job seekers on their journey to finding the perfect job for their skill set.

 3. Not preparing for the interview

 It sounds obvious, and it should be because it is a basic requirement for a job seeker.
 If you expect to perform well in an interview, you must prepare to do well.
 Interviewers are only humans, and it is their job to interview you and filter out the bad from the good and the great candidates.
 If you can’t answer all the questions asked of you, and you don’t seem prepared to answer questions about your studies, your history, or your skills, then they will be able to tell, and there is very little chance that you’ll land in the ‘great’ pile.

 Do your research on typical interview questions and brainstorm some answers, or get some friends or family to perform mock interviews on you for practice.
 Your answers shouldn’t sound rehearsed but you should sound prepared and confident, and definitely informed.

 4. Going In Blind

 The only thing worse than not preparing to talk about yourself is not preparing to talk about the company you’re applying to work for.
 When you walk into the interview room you should know everything there is to know about that organization (or at least everything that is publicly available).
 It is only in doing this that you can adapt your answers to the specific company, and ask relevant questions when you get your chance to ask questions.